Kazhnuz/awesome-gnome/README.md

 ### Themes for non-GTK apps

+- [Adwaita for Steam](https://github.com/tkashkin/Adwaita-for-Steam) - Skin to make Steam look more like a native GNOME app.
 - [Obsidian Adwaita Theme](https://github.com/birneee/obsidian-adwaita-theme) - [Obsidian](https://obsidian.md) theme in the style of GNOME Adwaita.

 ## Community